 - Failure to relieve symptoms: There is a very small chance that the surgery will not relieve cubital tunnel syndrome symptoms.

-You should notice an improvement in symptoms within a few weeks but full recovery can take up to 3 months.
+You should notice an improvement in symptoms within a few weeks but full recovery can take many months.
 Avoid forced gripping or heavy lifting for 2-3 weeks.

 In order to return to driving your hand needs to have full control of the steering wheel and if your left arm was operated on then also the gear stick.